hahoyer/factorio-mod-ingteb/README.md

   => by hidden/hidden_from_player_crafting
   => ... *(I am open for suggestions)*
 - Reminder selector: Order things by technology level
+- Ping for objects ("Where the hell are there some more iron plates lying around?")
 - ... *more suggestions?*

 ###known issue: